 When it comes to the cost of shipping frozen, perishable food from one location to the other, there is no fixed price.
 The monetary amount you spend in shipping your goods is mostly determined by the distance, duration, weight and type of frozen food you’re trying to ship.
 You should also consider the fact that you’ll likely need to invest in dry ice and packing gel, the quantity being determined by the weight of your goods and the distance to be covered before they’re delivered.

+Once you know your figures around packing and shipping frozen foods, you can turn to Easyship as a very useful resource.
 Our shipping calculator is a great way to receive accurate shipping and delivery time estimates from our global courier network, in addition to our support with generating labels, tracking shipments abroad and more.

 How to pack frozen foods for shipping